-My MRT/LEAP food sensitivity clients love this recipe because it only uses 3 ingredients.
+My MRT/LEAP food sensitivity clients love these cereal bars because they only use 3 ingredients.

 Eating fewer foods helps in the beginning of overcoming food sensitivities because you’re trying to figure out which foods are causing chronic symptoms.

 But EVERYONE I tell about this recipe loves it!
 Food sensitivities or not.

 It takes very little time or effort to make these cereal bars and you probably have all the ingredients right now in your pantry or fridge.

 My kids love making these and they each have their favorite flavors.